 Repeat the deposition for as many samples as is desired.

 NOTE: After MgZnO deposition, the samples can be stored for some time.
-At the risk of oxidizing, it is recommended to store in a desiccator under vacuum for no more than 1 week for best results.
+At the risk of oxidizing, it is recommended they be stored in a desiccator under vacuum for no more than 1 week for best results.

 Close-space sublimation deposition and treatment of absorber layers